Packetdancer/protobuf-objc/README.md

 This project is based on an implementation of Protocol Buffers from Google.
 See the [Google protobuf project][g-protobuf] for more information.

+Changes to this copy of the repository mostly involve the addition of a new -storeIntoDictionary: method on a message, which takes an NSMutableDictionary and writes out all the fields within the message.
+This is useful to pass the content of a message outside of a framework without having the host app require ProtocolBuffers headers.

 [g-protobuf]: http://code.google.com/p/protobuf/
 [protobuf-objc]: https://github.com/booyah/protobuf-objc